ShreyGupta19/flask-react-template/README.md

 # flask-react-template
-A ready-to-go template for basic full stack Web applications using Flask and React.
-Uses Webpack for static module bundling.
+A ready-to-go template for fairly robust full stack Web applications using Flask, React, and Postgres.
+Uses Webpack for static module bundling and Gulp for task running.
+Comes with a lightweight authentication system.

 To use, simply:

 1) Clone this repo.
 2) Spin off a python virtualenv.
 3) Run `pip install -r requirements.txt`.
-4) Add your name and the current year to `LICENSE`.
-5) `cd` into static and run `npm install`.
+4) Run `npm install`.
-6) Add your name and contact, app name, and app description to `package.json`.

-Note: `.gitkeep` files have been placed in otherwise empty directories.
-These exist only to circumvent Git's default behavior of ignoring empty directories; these can safely be deleted.